mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

+  - Play back from MIDI file
+    - For now, only "play back" to a WAV file
+    - Implement WaveMonoMainMix to capture data
+    - write to wave file

+  - Get rid of 'synchronized' in OndesSynth.VoiceTracker

   - named inputs - translate them into an array

   - Clean up documentation - make sure all the
     - components are documented
     - all defined programs are documented

+  - Provide an API endpoint for morbleu

   - 4-pole filter = 2+2, following all inputs (freq, res)
-  - Provide an API endpoint for morbleu

 ---
 (From 2020)